sambanova/ai-starter-kit/utils/guardrails/README.md

 # Before you begin

-To use this in your application you need a guardrails LLM, we recommend to use the Meta LlamaGuard2 8B as guard rail model, either from Sambaverse or from SambaStudio CoE.
+To use this in your application you need a guardrails LLM, we recommend to use the Meta LlamaGuard2 8B as guardrail model, either from Sambaverse or from SambaStudio CoE.

 ## Clone this repository